HarperFast/bigquery-sync/README.md

 1. **Increase batch sizes** in config for faster catch-up
 2. **Add more nodes** to the cluster for horizontal scaling
-3. **Check IOPS capacity** - ensure storage can handle write throughput
+3. **Benchmark your workload** - use the benchmarking tool to determine optimal cluster sizing
 4. **Reduce columns** - fetch only needed columns to reduce network transfer

 ### Data Drift Detected